 This derm-developed brand is well-known for its facial offerings, but don’t miss their body wash.
 It gets top points from users for working to prevent pimples, blackheads, and whiteheads.
-Credit a combo of gently exfoliating beads combined with 2% salicylic acid that has the ability to break up excess oil.
+Credit a combo of gently exfoliating beads combined with 2% salicylic acid, which has the ability to break up excess oil.